bassanilab/NeoRanking/README.md

 ### Installation

 Install python with the dependencies outlined in the [requirements.txt](https://github.com/bassanilab/NeoRanking/blob/master/requirements.txt) file.
-Download the python code from this github repository ()
+Download the python code from this github repository (https://github.com/bassanilab/NeoRanking.git).
+Adapt the paths indicated in Utils/GlobalParameters.py file to your environment.
+Download the data matrices from the links indicated in [[1](#Citation)] and place the files Mutation_data_org.txt, Neopep_data_org.txt, and HLA_allotypes.txt into the paths indicated in Utils/GlobalParameters.py.

+### Running the code

+1) Select the rows in Mutation_data_org.txt and Neopep_data_org.txt that are used for machine learning:
+'''
+bash select_ml_data.sh
+'''
+2) Calculate categorical encodings:
+'''
+bash calc_cat_encodings.sh
+'''

 ### Licence

 Copyright (C) LICR - Ludwig Institute of Cancer Research, Lausanne, Switzerland

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

 ### Contact

-For questions regarding code and machine learning methods, please contact Markus Müller (markus.muller@chuv.ch) For any other questions, please contact Michal Bassani-Sternberg (michal.bassani@chuv.ch)
+For questions regarding code and machine learning methods, please contact Markus Müller (markus.muller@chuv.ch)

+For any other questions, please contact Michal Bassani-Sternberg (michal.bassani@chuv.ch)

 ### Citation